1. Help Center

 Segments are a subdivision of the crowd types.
 For example, you can have a “Crew” crowd type and subdivide it into the “Catering”, “Security”, “Cashier” or “Traffic Controller” segments.

 You can use this to send out specific briefings.
 A cashier does not necessarily need the same information as a security guard or a traffic controller.
+You can also them to filter on the segments in the reports.

 Show days